A05annex/SwervePathPlanning/README.md

 <details>
   <summary>version 2025.0.0 to 2025.?.? (for <b>2025 REEFSCAPE</b>):</summary>

+  * **version 2025.0.3** - UI improvements, support for scheduled actions that the path relinquishes drive control to.
+In detail, the changes are:
+    * Errors in dialogue input previously reported errors when the dialogue was applied, but then simply cancelled the dialogue possibly with some of the changes applied.
+The error handling has been revised so the user is returned to the dialogue to correct the errors.
+No changes are applied unless all fields are verified to be valid.
   * **version 2025.0.2** - added coral racks to the <b>2025 REEFSCAPE</b> field description.
   * **version 2025.0.1** - merged UI feature requests from 2024:
     * added more autonomous path format description documentation.